atselikov/PysparkDataframeStat/README.md

 # Synopsis
 Script generates stats
-{Persent of Null, Dummy list, PersOfNullsWithDummy, TypeInHive, Column Values, Column Size In MBytes}
+{Persent of Null, Dummy list, Persent of Null With Dummy, Type In Hive, Column Values, Column Size In MBytes}
 for pyspark dataframe by partition (50mln records size in each) based on features list and saves result to xls file.

 # Prerequisites